devongovett/coffeepack/README.md

     assert.deepEqual(MsgPack.unpack(MsgPack.pack(object)), object);

-By default, `msgpack.pack` returns a binary string, but if you'd like an array of bytes instead, just pass `true` as the second argument.
+By default, `MsgPack.pack` returns a binary string, but if you'd like an array of bytes instead, just pass `true` as the second argument.

-`msgpack.unpack` expects either an array of bytes or a binary string and returns a JavaScript object.
+`MsgPack.unpack` expects either an array of bytes or a binary string and returns a JavaScript object.

 ## LICENSE